 No, birth order does not have an influence on the child’s personality.
 A report by the US Proceedings of the National Academy of Sciences (PNAS) says that the child’s personality does not depend on the order of his birth.

-The study (3) has found “no birth-order effects on extraversion, emotional stability, agreeableness, conscientiousness, or imagination.”
+The study has found “no birth-order effects on extraversion, emotional stability, agreeableness, conscientiousness, or imagination” (2).

 “On the basis of the high statistical power and the consistent results across samples and analytical designs, we must conclude that birth order does not have a lasting effect on broad personality traits outside of the intellectual domain,” it says.

 As mentioned earlier, comparisons are something that put kids off.
-Even as adults, we hate comparisons.
-Kids are more sensitive to comparisons.
-Do not tell your children that their siblings are doing well, or are better than them.
+Even as adults, we do not like unfavorable comparisons.
+Siblings may be particularly sensitive to comparisons.

 If you appreciate the behavior of your other kids, you could show your middle children the right way to do things.
 Make sure you don’t hint at who does it best.
 Give them learning time and also provide some feedback.